Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Keystones

 ### Electrocute <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Electrocute.png" Align=left width=15% height=15%>
-Damaging an enemy gives them a mark of electrocute.
-Once per combat when a creature gains their 3rd stack of electrocute they take 3d8 lightning damage and are stunned until the end of their turn.

-Electrocutes damage increases by 2d8 at level 5, 9, 13 and 17.
+When you damage an enemy you can choose to give them a mark of electrocute.
+When you damage a creature with a mark of electrocute you consume the charge and deal damage equal to two times you proficiency bonus to the closest enemy within 30 feet of the original target.
+If there is no targets within range, the original target takes the damage instead.

 ---